Practices and Policies

 And examples of Extended Producer Responsibility?

-California’s new Architectural Paint Recovery Program is about as EPR as you can get.
+California’s new Architectural Paint Recovery Program is a good example of EPR.
 Slated to begin in Fall 2012, the paint industry will be required to fund the collection and recycling of common household paints, including both latex and oil-based, at hazardous waste collection centers and paint stores throughout the state.
 The non-profit organization PaintCare will manage the program on behalf of the paint industry.
 More information is available on PaintCare’s website.

 The new program should ultimately reduce costs to ratepayers locally and throughout the state, a primary goal of EPR.